mhinz/vim-galore/README.md

 vimrc](https://github.com/mhinz/dotfiles/blob/master/vim/vimrc).

-**TIP**: Most plugin authors maintain several plugins and also publish their vimrc on Github (often in a repositoy called "vim-config" or "dotfiles"), so whenever you find a plugin you like, look up its maintainer's Github page and look through the repositories.
+**TIP**: Most plugin authors maintain several plugins and also publish their vimrc on Github (often in a repository called "vim-config" or "dotfiles"), so whenever you find a plugin you like, look up its maintainer's Github page and look through the repositories.